Our monumental caves

 Séverine Hubard

-«The initial idea was that of restoring a presence in the caves, which had been previously used to extract the local tuffeau stone.
-I wanted to recreate the world of a slightly mad architect, who had built constructions up to the ceiling to support the vault… The ruins of Angkor’s temples, the pillars in Istanbul’s water reserves, or cavern stalactites come to mind.
-Moreover, the work is designed to evolve, so it won’t be the same in one or two years’ time.
-Indeed, vegetation can grow in this environment, on the cave walls and the structures, thereby offering an authentic appearance, as if they’ve always been here.»
+“The initial idea was to reintroduce matter into the cellars, which were originally used to extract the local stone, tufa.
+I wanted to recreate the world of a slightly ‘mad’ architect, who would have built ‘props’ up to the ceiling to support the vault… I immediately had in mind the image of the ruins of the Angkor temples, the columns in the water reservoirs in Istanbul, or the stalactites in the caves.
+What’s more, the work will evolve over time, so it won’t look the same in 1 or 2 years’ time.
+The conditions are right for the vegetation in the caves to take over the material and the structures, giving them an authentic appearance, overgrown by vegetation, as if they had always been there”.

 Vincent Mauger